Advice for Buying a Camera Online: Why Australian Stock Cameras are Better than Grey Market Cameras

 - Protections under Australian Law

-Goods purchased overseas may not be covered under the rights you’re entitled to under Australian Law with the ACCC – such as getting refund for change of mind, or a repair if the product arrives to you damaged or faulty.
+Goods purchased overseas may not be covered under the rights you’re entitled to under Australian Law with the ACCC – such as getting a refund for change of mind, or a repair if the product arrives damaged or faulty.
 The Australian Competition and Consumer Commission (ACCC) warn that “when dealing with internationally based companies, you may not be protected by Australian law.”*

 - No Hidden Taxes